Managing remote workers? It takes more than the latest apps

-NEW YORK — Nicolas Vandenberghe's company has 42 staffers scattered among 36 cities in 15 countries.
-As technology makes it possible for people to be in constant touch while working remotely, businesses like Chili Piper are becoming the norm.
+NEW YORK – Nicolas Vandenberghe’s company has 42 employees scattered among 36 cities in 15 countries.
+As technology makes it possible for people to be in constant contact while working remotely, businesses like Chili Piper are becoming the norm.

-"We have Zoom, Slack, and a myriad of other collaborative tools — do we really need the in-person water cooler meetings?" asks Vandenberghe, whose business makes software to help companies manage meetings.
-Vandenberghe himself is continually remote, splitting his time between Brooklyn, New York; Los Angeles and France.
+“We have Zoom, Slack and a myriad of other collaborative tools — do we really need the in-person water-cooler meetings?” asked Vandenberghe, whose business makes software to help companies manage meetings.
+Vandenberghe himself is continually remote, splitting his time between New York City, Los Angeles and France.

 It’s hard to find definitive statistics on how many people work remotely.
 Gallup’s most recent survey in 2016 showed that 43% of employees worked remotely in at least some capacity; that was up 4 percentage points from 2012.